Page Reviewed / Updated - Mar. 2019

 To facilitate understanding of the Senior Access Program's eligibility requirements, qualifiers are organized into three categories.

 2) Property Requirements - The Senior Access Program is open to both homeowners and renters alike, although the maximum grant amount does vary with each beneficiary group.
 Single family homes, duplexes, and buildings with up to four residences are eligible.
 State licensed assisted living facilities, with no more than five beds, are also eligible.
 However, any home must be the applicant's primary and principle residence.
 An applicant must show proof that he or she owns the home or provide a rental agreement, in the event he or she rents the home.

 3) Other Requirements

 Grant amounts for homeowners are capped at $15,000.
 For renters, the limit is slightly lower at $10,000.
 For assisted living facilities that are licensed by the state and have a maximum of five beds, the amount is capped at $7,000.

-The Senior Access Program is available statewide, and is administered locally by four agencies.
+The Senior Access Program is available statewide, and is administered locally by three agencies.
 As mentioned previously, this information is found below.
 To apply, one should contact the agency nearest them.
+Project priority is determined by the agency providing services, but commonly priority is given in the order applications are received.
+As of late February 2018, funding for the 2018 fiscal year was yet to be released.
 Some limited additional information about this program is available here.

-Applicants are required to obtain certifying documentation of need, complete a Household Needs Questionnaire and present a Scope of Work.
+Applicants are required to obtain certifying documentation of need, complete a Household Needs Questionnaire, and present a Scope of Work (the modification that is needed, the location in the home, and the approximate cost).
 It may be beneficial to also have a quote for the cost of the desired home modification as well.
 Seniors may obtain walk-in tub modification quotes here, free of charge.

 |Interior Regional Housing Authority Energy Services, Inc.||Fairbanks North Star Borough||907-452-8315|